sighupio/fury-kubernetes-ingress/README.md

 > See `furyctl` [documentation][furyctl-repo] for additional details about `Furyfile.yml` format.

-2. Execute `furyctl vendor -H` to download the packages
+2. Execute `furyctl distribution download -H` to download the packages

 3. Inspect the download packages under `./vendor/katalog/ingress/`.